ahmedomar2014/home/docs/index.md

 For full license details, refer to the `LICENSE

-You can find its source code in this repository: https://github.com/ahmedomar2014/FTPChat, But don't forget to read the license😉
+You can find its source code in this repository: https://github.com/ahmedomar2014/FTPChat, But don't forget to read the license😉.

 ---